ABodey/Podracing/README.md

 "SWAPI races" is a game based on the characters and environment of Star Wars.
 User will choose a character which will determine his alliance.
 He will be assigned a starter ship, based on his alliance, that he will use to race.
 The user will race against a non-alliance Bounty Hunter (computer) and/or another user.

 # MOTIVATION
-This project is being created to demonstrate a relational database.
+This project is being created to demonstrate a NoSQL database.

 # API REFERENCE
 We are using the Star Wars API SWAPI for our characters, vehicles, planets, and more. https://swapi.co/

+# API

+TODO list out what calls are used for the api

 # USER'S ADVENTURE
 - The user will begin his journey by registering an account.